olivierb24/another_tus_client/README.md

 ### Using Persistent URL Store

-This is only supported on Flutter Android, iOS, desktop and web.
+This is only supported on Flutter Android, iOS, Desktop.
 You need to add to your `pubspec.yaml`:

 ```dart